S. Matthew Liao: Ethics of Artificial Intelligence

 Liao works at the forefront of the emerging field of AI ethics, having recently completed the volume Ethics of Artificial Intelligence, which brings together perspectives from some of the most prominent philosophers and AI researchers on AI and morality.
 In 2016, he co-organized an international conference focusing on the same topic at NYU.
 Liao has also spoken about the implications of designing and using AI devices in healthcare settings, developing a pragmatic, rights-based framework for assessing the ethical risks of AI tools.
-On this account, algorithms that operate inside of the body tend to disrupt organismic continuity and infringe on bodily integrity, both of which warrant additional regulatory scrutiny.

-One issue in AI ethics that Liao is particularly interested in the moral status and rights of Artificial General Intelligences.
-He argues that AIs that are alive, sentient, or conscious; can feel pain; have desires; or, possess moral or rational agency ought to have the same sort of moral status as other beings with the same intrinsic properties.
-Liao contends that, so long as an AI has the physical basis for moral agency, it also has human-level moral status and is entitled to certain rights.
-He also considers what additional rights an AI might possess, such as altering the speed of its subjective experience, and how a superintelligent AI might attain greater moral status than humans.